Neglected sheep find sanctuary

 The group set to work freeing Wally from the mud, but sadly he was too weak and passed away shortly after.
 A visiting vet confirmed that it was likely poor Wally had been stuck for up to a week.

 This harrowing encounter did not deter the KAD activists, but instead spurred them on to continue to fight for the remaining animals at the site.
 It would take another year of visits, documentation, and reports to authorities, but on 13th Feb 2020, the case was finally settled.
-Tracy Middleton was sentenced to 120 days in jail and banned from keeping animals for 10 years (except her 2 dogs and 1 cat).
+Tracy Middleton was sentenced to 120 days in jail and banned from keeping animals for 10 years (except her 2 dogs and 1 cat), and the story was even covered by the BBC.
 All those involved celebrated finally getting justice for animals like Wally and began working to find as many sanctuary places as possible for those left.

 (Left: Kitty when she first arrived compared to just a few weeks later)